jmassaims/sbe_ctd_proc/docs/process_flow.md

 * fix issues in this code

-## 5. Approval
+## Approve

-When approved, the directory is moved to the approved directory.
+When approved in the app, the directory is moved to the approved directory.